Use 'Enter' for

 Synchronised pulsating 'neutral' particle electric fields

-In the model, the suggestion is that atoms in general direct light onto a tangential path around their nuclei
+In the model, the suggestion is that atoms in general direct a particle of light onto a tangential path around their nuclei

 Which perhaps could be the cause of reflection and refraction

-And the bending of light around small objects
+And the bending of a particle of light around small objects

-The direction of light onto a tangential path around a nucleus, could perhaps be how light as a particle
+The direction of a particle of light onto a tangential path around a nucleus, could perhaps be how a particle of light

 Is able to pass through certain substances

-Without the light colliding with the atoms in that substance, for example the atoms in air or glass
+Without the particle of light colliding with the atoms in that substance, for example the atoms in air or glass

 Light and neutrinos in an electric field